Join whatsapp channel Join Now

 Relative velocity

-The relative velocity of object 2 with respect to object 1, when both are in motion, is the time rate of changes of the position of object 2 with respect to that object 1.
+The relative velocity of object 2 for object 1, when both are in motion, is the time rate of changes of the position of object 2 to that of object 1.

 Instantaneous Velocity